Silver Cliff Cemetery: Lights

-Some people say these lights are a normal phenomenon called "Wildfire", which normally appears at swamps and wet places.
+Some people say these lights are a normal phenomenon called "Wildfire", which normally appears in swamps and wet places.

-Researcher and writer Karen Stollznow investigated the cemetery, and wrote that there were several possible natural explanations for the colored lights, such as a receptor on the retina of the eye sensitive to the color blue, or the effect of phosphenes, brief flashes of light perceived by the eye, sometimes induced by eye movements, "which would also explain the lights “dancing”, “floating” or “darting” across the cemetery."
+Researcher and writer Karen Stollznow investigated the cemetery, and wrote that there were several possible natural explanations for the coloured lights, such as a receptor on the retina of the eye sensitive to the colour blue, or the effect of phosphenes, brief flashes of light perceived by the eye, sometimes induced by eye movements, "which would also explain the lights “dancing”, “floating” or “darting” across the cemetery."
 Stollznow reports that not all visitors see the lights, supporting her conclusion that "seeing lights during darkness in Silver Cliff Cemetery is a personal experience, likely caused by a person’s eyes and mind after they have spent many hours determined to “see” something."